Frequently Asked Questions

 This varies ward by ward, but in general Lunch and Evening meals are served at 12.30 hrs and 17.30 hrs, as these times best fit the ward routine and protected meal times.
 However our current system does provide flexibility to have staggered meal times.

-Are patients permitted to bring their own food/meals on to wards?
+Are patients permitted to bring in their own food/meals?

 It is acceptable for food to be brought onto the ward, providing it is only of the low-risk variety as documented in the Ward Food Safety Guidelines.
 Hot 'Take-Away' food is classed as a high-risk food, and should be strongly discouraged.